Format and Style of Articles

 - By providing comparisons with or references to television in other European countries

 The following guidelines are intended to help ease the reviewing and editing process.
 Please ensure that articles submitted to VIEW comply with these guidelines to avoid delays in the production process or rejection of the article.
 The style should be consistent throughout the article and compatible with the rest of the journal.
+Feel free look at already published articles in order to get an impression of how an article should look like – but of course do not add your author information (affiliation, address and short biography) when submitting the first draft!

 - Use UK punctuation throughout the article.